 Breadth and Depth.

 These words we live by.
-A mantra that permeates every aspect of the Doctor of Philosophy (PhD) in Clinical Psychology Program at Alliant International University.
+A mantra that permeates every aspect of the Doctor of Philosophy (PhD) in Clinical Psychology degree program at Alliant International University.
 The words can be heard throughout every hallway and classroom of the California School of Professional Psychology (CSPP).

-“Breadth” embodies the core of our approach: A scholar-practitioner model that covers the pillars of psychology.
-Foundations, theory and skills, applied clinical research, diversity competence, and professional growth.
+The word “breadth” embodies the core of our approach: A scholar-practitioner model that covers the pillars of psychology.
+Foundations, theory, and skills, applied clinical research, diversity competence, and professional growth.
 Fieldwork, coursework, and self-work; nothing is left untouched.

 A Breadth of Hands-On Training

-From evidence-based treatment modalities to theoretical orientations, your training will arm you with a breadth of experience.
+From evidence-based treatment modalities to theoretical orientations, your training will provide you with a breadth of experience.
 You’ll be exposed to various treatment settings as well as diverse patient populations.
-New yearly placements are encouraged so that you are equipped for an even wider array of experiences.
+New, yearly placements are encouraged so that you are equipped for an even wider array of experiences.

 The culminating clinical training component of the clinical psychology doctoral degree is the doctoral internship.
 Beginning with the first year and continuing throughout the degree program, CSPP doctoral students are provided with education about the internship process.
 The Offices of Professional Training faculty and staff provide continuous support as students build their clinical training experiences, and they provide guidance to students across all phases of the internship application, interview, and acceptance process.
 Throughout the degree program, faculty actively work with students to develop competitive applications for APA-accredited internships and obtain internships that are a good fit for their career goals.
 For additional information about a program’s specific internship application requirements, please refer to the program’s webpage.